-When a bolted joint becomes loose, it is due to a reduction in the tension applied to a bolt during installation.
-This tension is referred to as ‘preload’.
-Preload generates a clamping force essential for securing the joint.
-Preload may decrease for various reasons, resulting in loosening.
+When a bolted joint becomes loose, it is due to a reduction in the tension applied to the bolt during installation, referred to as “preload.”
+Preload generates the clamping force essential for securing the joint.
+However, preload may decrease for various reasons, resulting in loosening.

-The following are six common non-rotational loosening mechanisms that lead to loss of preload:
+Six common non-rotational loosening mechanisms lead to preload loss:

 Damage to Joint Finish